shanawho/Framer-Workshop/README.md

 *More with Framer* is the latter two days and builds on the first track.
 The focus for this second track features lessons where Framer really starts to shine, meaning students will learn concepts like loops, dictionaries, and making API calls.

 Each day features two lessons and suggested lab exercises.
 Students are encouraged to focus on the material and apply their own take on the examples.
 I recommend allowing for plenty of free work time on the first day in particular and encouraging students to build something of their own from scratch.
 This way, they'll get plenty of practice applying the two basic concepts of events and states.

+This curriculum can also be broken up into weekly lessons for more of an extended learning approach.
+I recommend pairing a week-by-week format with mandatory homework to ensure participants maximize their learning.

 ## Curriculum
 The Workshop curriculum is as follows: